Last updated:

 Key facts

-According to UNOCHA, damage to agriculture in Mozambique is a concern “as 92,000 hectares [227,336 acres] of crops have been affected including in areas where 400,000 people are already food insecure.”
+There was a rise in food insecurity in Mozambique, with an estimated 3.15 million people experiencing severe acute food insecurity as of May 2023.
+According to UNOCHA, damage to agriculture in Mozambique is a concern “as 92,000 hectares [227,336 acres] of crops have been affected, including in areas where 400,000 people are already food insecure.”

 Health

-In Malawi, Médecins Sans Frontières/Doctors Without Borders says the medical needs are immense.
-They redirected some staff from their regular project for cervical cancer to assist emergency teams at the Queen Elizabeth Central Hospital.
-Additionally, the convergence of multiple crises is compounding a severe humanitarian situation, especially in Mozambique and Malawi.
-In Mozambique, the disaster damaged at least 52 health units.
-The WHO reports that more than 300 health facilities were destroyed or flooded in Madagascar, Malawi and Mozambique.
+The convergence of multiple crises compounded a severe humanitarian situation, especially in Mozambique and Malawi.
+In Mozambique, the disaster affected at least 123 health facilities.
+The WHO reported that more than 300 health facilities were destroyed or flooded in Madagascar, Malawi and Mozambique.

-The Madagascar Red Cross says the cyclone damaged or destroyed many public and private buildings.
-Yet, according to UNOCHA, while buildings are flooded in the cities of Morombe and Toliara, the impact of the storm was less than expected in Madagascar and there’s little visible wind damage in the villages along the western coast.
+The Madagascar Red Cross said the cyclone damaged or destroyed many public and private buildings.
+Yet, according to UNOCHA, while buildings were flooded in the cities of Morombe and Toliara, the impact of the storm was less than expected in Madagascar, and there was little visible wind damage in the villages along the western coast.

 Cash assistance